 While the increasing number of pitchers who require Tommy John surgery is troubling — because anything that requires people to undergo surgery entails some risk, and the recover rate for Tommy John surgery isn't 100% — it isn't that big of a deal.

-In the worst case, problematic movements like the Tommy John Twist can mean retired pitchers have trouble combing their hair or brushing their teeth with their pitching arm or their shoulder aches when it's going to rain when their playing days are over.
+At most, the Tommy John Twist can mean retired pitchers have trouble combing their hair or brushing their teeth with their pitching arm.

 For those of you who think I'm crazy, do some research into the history and experience of J.R.
 Richard who pitched for the Astros in the 1970s and early 1980s and who was forced to retire due to a stroke.